Augusta Technical College

 Technical college in Augusta, Georgia, U.S.

-Augusta Technical College is a public technical school based in Augusta, Georgia.
+Augusta Technical College (sometimes Augusta Tech) is a public technical school based in Augusta, Georgia.
 It was established in 1961 and is part of the Technical College System of Georgia.
 The school has three campuses, one in Augusta (Richmond County), another in Thomson (McDuffie County), and the third in Waynesboro (Burke County); a center in Grovetown (Columbia County); and has courses in cyber, digital education, and information technology at the Georgia Cyber Center in downtown Augusta.
 All campuses are accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 History

 The school was founded in 1961 as the Augusta Area Vocational-Technical School.
 In 1966, the school merged with the Richmond Area Vocational School, and changed its name to the Augusta Area Technical School.
 In 1988, the name changed to Augusta Technical Institute.
 In 2000, the name changed to the current Augusta Technical College.